g-oikonomou/sensniff/README.md

 ### Sensniff with Contiki

-Contiki currently provides sensniff-compatible projects for the following hardware platforms:
+Contiki currently provides a sensniff example that supports a very wide variety of hardware platforms, including but not limited to:
  * Texas Instruments CC2538 devices.
-This will work with a CC2538 EM in CDC-ACM mode, as well as with Srf06EB+CC2538EM over UART. `$(CONTIKI)/examples/cc2538dk/sniffer`.
+This will work with a CC2538 EM in CDC-ACM mode, as well as with Srf06EB+CC2538EM over UART.
  * Texas Instruments CC2530 devices.
-This will work with CC2531 USB dongles as well as CC2530 Evaluation Modules on a SmartRF 05 Evaluation Board `$(CONTIKI)/examples/cc2530dk/sniffer`.
-Some problems have been reported when using the CC2531 USB dongle.
-See #5.
+This will work with CC2531 USB dongles as well as CC2530 Evaluation Modules on a SmartRF 05 Evaluation Board.
- * Sensinode N601 USB NanoRouters and N740 NanoSensors: `$(CONTIKI)/examples/sensinode/sniffer`.
-This has not been tested for a while.
+ * Zolertia Zoul, in 2.4GHz as well as in sub-ghz mode.
- * Contiki's port for the OpenMote platform also provides a sniffer example.
-The port is currently under consideration for inclusion in the main Contiki repo.
+ * Texas Instruments CC13xx/CC26xx platforms, such as Launchpads and Srf06+CC13xx/CC26xx EMs

 ### Sensniff Firmware

-In the near future, sensniff will also provide sources for a series of wireless sensor platforms.
+In the future, sensniff will also provide sources for a series of wireless sensor platforms.
 The first platforms to be supported will be the same as those with examples in the Contiki source tree (see above).
 These will slowly start appearing in the `peripheral/` directory.

 Run the Host Tool
 -----------------